active-hash/active_hash/README.md

     city.state_id             # is State.first.id

 NOTE:  You cannot use ActiveHash objects as children of ActiveRecord and I don't plan on adding support for that.
 It doesn't really make any sense, since you'd have to hard-code your database ids in your class or yaml files, which is a dependency inversion.

-Also, the implementation of has_many and belongs_to is very simple - I hope to add better support for it later - it will only work in the trivial cases for now.

 Thanks to baldwindavid for the ideas and code on that one.